Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 • Infection

-• Injury to superficial nerve, blood vessels and tendons
+• Injury to superficial nerves, blood vessels and tendons

 • Scar sensitivity (Scar desensitisation exercises after removal of stitches help to improve scar sensitivity however this can last up to 6 months after surgery)